Hagen10/Pico1/README.md

 - Like with many other experiments, the booklet claims the range is 0-65535 (16 bit) but the range ends up being 0-4096 only.
 Not sure why that is the case.

 ## ExpTen
 - Check and see if having the same interrupt for each of the buttons is a bad idea!
+NOT A PROBLEM
+- The fix was to remove "opts pindirs" from the .side_set 1 and possibly also adding a longer sleep instead of just 80 µs.
+Now it's 50 ms

 ## Debugging